 After the funds are transferred from the customer's bank account and the payment is received, the invoice is marked as Paid.

-If the payment fails, due to certain errors such as insufficient funds, the invoice is marked as Not Paid and payment must be collected using an alternate method.
+If the payment fails, due to certain errors such as insufficient funds, the invoice is marked as Not Paid and payment must be retried or collected using an alternate method.

 You can add or update the bank account information of an existing customer in the following ways: